Movatterモバイル変換

 Social andcultural anthropology

-Karl Paul Polanyi (/pˈlænji/;Hungarian:Polányi Károly[ˈpolaːɲiˈkaːroj]; 25 October 1886 – 23 April 1964)[1] was an Austro-Hungarianeconomic anthropologist,economic sociologist, and politician,[2] best known for his bookThe Great Transformation, which questions the conceptual validity of self-regulating markets.[3]
+Karl Paul Polanyi (/pˈlænji/;Hungarian:Polányi Károly[ˈpolaːɲiˈkaːroj]; 25 October 1886 – 23 April 1964)[1] was an Austro-Hungarianeconomic historian,economic sociologist, and politician,[2] best known for his bookThe Great Transformation, which questions the conceptual validity of self-regulating markets.[3]

 In his writings, Polanyi advances the concept of theDouble Movement, which refers to thedialectical process ofmarketization and push forsocial protection against that marketization.
 He argues that market-based societies in modern Europe were not inevitable but historically contingent.
 Polanyi is remembered best as the originator ofsubstantivism, a cultural version of economics, which emphasizes the way economies are embedded in society and culture.
 This opinion is counter tomainstream economics but is popular inanthropology,economic history,economic sociology andpolitical science.